MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/markup-extensions/consuming.md

 - `Tizen` of type `object`, that you set to a value to be applied on the Tizen platform.
 - `UWP` of type `object`, that you set to a value to be applied on the Universal Windows Platform.
 - `WPF` of type `object`, that you set to a value to be applied on the Windows Presentation Foundation platform.
-- `Converter` of type `IValueConverter`, that you set to an `IValueConverter` implementation.
+- `Converter` of type `IValueConverter`, that can be set to an `IValueConverter` implementation.
-- `ConverterParameter` of type `object`, that you set to a value to pass to the `IValueConverter` implementation.
+- `ConverterParameter` of type `object`, that can be set to a value to pass to the `IValueConverter` implementation.

 > [!NOTE]
 > The XAML parser allows the [`OnPlatformExtension`](xref:Xamarin.Forms.Xaml.OnPlatformExtension) class to be abbreviated as `OnPlatform`.